 Spatial and temporal variation in genetic information can tell us a great deal about perhaps demography and movement of poplations Landscape genetics approaches are, and will continue to be, widely used for conservation biology purposes as the approach that is used to translate these genetic data into meaningful inference (Allendorf, Hohenlohe, & Luikart, 2010; Segelbacher et al., 2010; Harrisson, Pavlova, Telonis-Scott, & Sunnucks, 2014).
 Indeed, landscape genetics bridges an important gap in the field of molecular ecology: providing information about the interaction between micro-evolutionary processes and landscape features (Manel, Schwartz, Luikart, & Taberlet, 2003; Manel & Holderegger, 2013; Wagner & Fortin, 2013; Balkenhol, Cushman, Storfer, & Waits, 2015).
 Landscape genetics can therefore help us address a wide array of questions, such as how gene flow, and therefore effective dispersal (Bohonak, 1999; Clobert, Le Galliard, Cote, Meylan, & Massot, 2009), is affected by environmental heterogeneity (e.g. Wittische et al. 2019), how local landscape characteristics explain the spatial distribution of neutral and adaptive genetic information (e.g. Janes et al., 2014), or even how to locate genetic boundaries.

 One of the main ongoing challenges for landscape geneticists, is to detect and predict where and when demographic event events influence the ecological dynamics and the evolution of species.
 Changes in genetic diversity can be the result of natural or anthropogenic change at any temporal scale, from a local and abrupt change like a wildfire to a global change like climate warming (Manel & Holderegger, 2013).
-However, it is rarely possible to observe the effects of these events instantaneously and researchers are often left with spatial legacies which may not be readily observable from demographic data alone.
+However, it is rarely possible to observe the effects of these events instantaneously and researchers are often left with spatial legacies in xYZ… which may not be readily observable from demographic data alone.
 When a demographic event does not constitute a selective pressure, alleles are randomly transferred from a generation to the next and genetic drift happens leading to a loss of diversity.
 Common examples of situations where genetic drift occurs include geographic isolation, population bottleneck and massive migrations from previously isolated populations, which would substantially reduce or alter local genetic variation.
 The result of such events in a local population tend to alter the genetic distance of this population with surrounding populations (Segelbacher et al., 2010).
 Detecting changes in the genetic make-up of a population through time, including the nature of those changes, may describe what is happening at the demographic level, and therefore serve as an alarm for managers.

-While the development of tools to identify loci putatively under selection (Frichot & François, 2015; Luu, Bazin, & Blum, 2017; Duruz et al., 2019) or classify population samples in genetically coherent clusters (Pritchard, Stephens, & Donnelly, 2000; Jombart, Devillard, & Balloux, 2010; Caye, Deist, Martins, Michel, & François, 2016; Verity & Nichols, 2016) is thriving, options offering to test whether a sample has truly changed relative to others, are less visible.

 Few methods currently exist for the temporal comparison of multivariate community and genetic data.
 For example… (now go through existing tools – Then provide critique) The relevance and performance of traditional approaches (e.g. PCA-based) to test change using temporal genetic datasets, where the objective is to find which population has indeed changed more significantly than others in the landscape, has not been evaluated.
 The rapid pace of global loss of genetic diversity (Leigh, Hendry, Vázquez‐Domínguez, & Friesen, 2019), is making it increasingly important to move beyond, single sampling/time, snapshot research (Draheim, Moore, Fortin, & Scribner, 2018).